 To fully assist you should you have a vehicle concern, Ford Motor Company offers a complimentary Roadside Assistance program.
 This program is separate from the New Vehicle Limited Warranty.
+The service is available:

-- 24 hours a day, seven days a week - For the coverage period listed on the Roadside Assistance Card included in your Owner's Manual portfolio.
+- 24 hours a day, seven days a week. - For the coverage period listed on the Roadside Assistance Card included in your Owner's Manual portfolio.